robertdpowell/tweetsinwelsh/_blog/2020-06-27-In at the deep end.md

 [tweetsinwelsh.com](https://tweetsinwelsh.com/) is where I am publishing this learning journey.

 I'm sharing my learning journey online in the hope that doing so will keep me committed and disciplined **(2 weeks in now and still going strong!)**.
-But also, I hope that it adds some value for others who are learning the language..
+But also, I hope that it adds some value for others who are learning the language.

 A big thanks to everyone who has offered kind words of support for this little adventure so far.